hiocas/EavesDrop/Contributions.md

 **Please note that for most feature improvements you'll suggest you'll need to gain some votes before we can actually implement them.**

 This will help us decide if it's actually a wanted "improvement", so we'll only implement changes the community actually wants.
-For feature requests it's a lot more loose.
+For feature requests it's a lot looser.
 <details>
   <summary>Design</summary>